SCE-Development/Clark/util/common/README.md

 The MDBI credential should have the module name "mdbi", and should be given the following credentials as members of a JSON object:

-  - user - the user name for db login
+  - user - the username for db login
   - pwd - the password for db login

 The structure as a whole should look like this: